-- Receive instruction on the intended purpose and function of each control. - Prior to operating any Aerial Lift the trainee will read and understand the manufacturer's operating instruction(s) and aerial lift procedures (Section 6.0), or receive training by a qualified person on the contents of the manufacturer's operating instruction(s) and users safety rules. - Be informed of the Aerial Lift operating limitations and restrictions as defined by the manufacturer. - Understand by reading or having a qualified person explain all decals, warnings, and instructions displayed on the Aerial Lift. - During operational training, trainees may operate a aerial lift only under the direct supervision of authorized trainers, and where such operation does not endanger the trainee or other employees. - All training and evaluation must be completed before an operator is permitted to use an aerial lift without continual and close supervision.
+- Receive instruction on the intended purpose and function of each control. - Prior to operating any Aerial Lift the trainee will read and understand the manufacturer's operating instruction(s) and aerial lift procedures, or receive training by a qualified person on the contents of the manufacturer's operating instruction(s) and users safety rules. - Be informed of the Aerial Lift operating limitations and restrictions as defined by the manufacturer. - Understand by reading or having a qualified person explain all decals, warnings, and instructions displayed on the Aerial Lift. - During operational training, trainees may operate an aerial lift only under the direct supervision of authorized trainers, and where such operation does not endanger the trainee or other employees.